 When volunteers with the Colorado Bluebird Project first began monitoring the birds, fewer than 100 nesting attempts were reported, says Kevin Corwin, Colorado project manager and North American Bluebird Society board member.
 Now, in a typical year, volunteers in that state report 1,400 to 1,500 attempts (with at least one egg) in nest boxes.

 “The key is commitment,” Kevin says.
 “You have to go out there once a week, check the boxes, document what you see, and if you have an issue like predation, figure out how to solve it.”

 Check out the best bluebird feeders and feeding tips.

 How to Become a Bluebird Monitor

 Bluebird boxes can be purchased or homemade.
-Be sure to choose boxes and designs approved by the North American Bluebird Society.
-Its fact sheets spell out important details—like the size of the box’s entrance hole.
-If the hole is larger than 1½ inches, European starlings may get inside.
-(Read more: How to Make a Birdhouse for Bluebirds)
+Look for boxes and designs approved by the North American Bluebird Society.
+Fact sheets and plans spell out important details—like the size of the box’s entrance hole.
+If the entrance hole is larger than 1½ inches, European starlings may get inside.

 Depending on where you live, bluebirds may raise two or three broods each year.
 Leave your nest boxes up year-round and clean them out after the nesting season is done.

 Once you become a bluebird monitor, you’ll learn to note when eggs are laid and count the days until the young hatch.
 Don’t worry too much about scaring away the bluebirds when you’re monitoring the boxes.
 Most of the time, “they’re very tolerant,” Kathy says.
 You’ll also figure out when the young are almost ready to fledge; then you have to stay away from the box entirely.